We cover the common questions that someone interested in joining the Navy may ask in this list.

 Regulations prohibit the forwarding of recruiting information through international mail, even to U.S. citizens living in foreign countries.
 Use our online form to get free information.

-Basic training or boot camp is a 8-week program.
+Basic training or boot camp is an eight-week program.

 For tips on how to prepare yourself physically and mentally for boot camp, see military fitness guru Stew Smith's articles.

 There are a number of ways you can become an officer in the Navy.
 In almost all cases you will need a bachelor's degree from an accredited college or university.
 The three most popular ways are through:

 - the Naval Academy